To Top

 Research shows that despite our efforts not to be judgemental, we reflexively form first impressions almost immediately upon seeing people for the first time, especially faces.
 More importantly, there is a considerable agreement that these first impressions have a strong influence on our behaviour towards our interactions.

-How to leverage emotions
+How to Leverage Emotions

 Given that users are very likely to form a first impression before actually meeting anyone, it’s essential to utilize imagery that feels welcoming and speaks to the message and emotions you are trying to convey with your brand.